 Lists the files in a directory with thumbnail previews for images.

 Requests attention.
-Can bounce the dock icon or show a fireworks animation at the cursor position.
+Can bounce the dock icon or show a fireworks animation at the application cursor position.

 Checks if the terminal emulator is iTerm2.